Dynamic Matching and Allocation of Tasks: Dynamic matching mechanism design

-\item \textbf{Operational phase ($t\geq N+1$)} In this phase, the final matching is computed based on the assessments in the previous phase and the preferences submitted by the workers.
-The planner computes the matching based on the G-S algorithm \citep{gale1962college} as follows.
+\item \textbf{Operational phase ($t\geq N+1$)} The planner computes the matching based on the G-S algorithm \cite{gale1962college} as follows.
 The planner executes the G-S algorithm with the workers as the proposers and the clients as the acceptors.
-In each iteration of the algorithm, each worker proposes to its favorite task that has not already rejected it.
+In each iteration of the algorithm, each worker proposes to her favorite task among the tasks that have not already rejected it.
 Each client based on the proposals it gets keeps its favorite worker on hold and rejects the rest.
 At the end of at most $N^2-2N+2$ iterations, the matching that is achieved is final.
-The matching computed above is fixed for the remaining time slots starting from $N+1$.
-(Note that the $N^2-2N+2$ iterations are carried out at the start of time slot $N+1$.
-Moreover, the G-S algorithm is executed by the planner and there is no direct interaction between the workers and the clients to execute the G-S algorithm.) \end{compactenum}
+The matching computed above is fixed for the remaining time slots starting from $N+1$. \end{compactenum}